upbound/docs/content/all-spaces/spaces/backup-and-restore.md

 ### Set the time to live

 Set the `spec.ttl` field to define the time to live for the backup.
-After this time, the backup will be eligible for garbage collection.
-If this field isn't set, the backup won't be garbage collected.
+After this time, the backup is eligible for garbage collection.
+If this field isn't set, the backup isn't garbage collected.
 The time to live is in seconds.

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1